Tony Blair: Foreign policy

-Blair built his foreign policy on basic principles (close ties with U.S. and E.U.) and added a new activist philosophy of "interventionism".
-In 2001 Britain joined the U.S. in the global war on terror.
+Blair built his foreign policy on basic principles (close ties with the United States and European Union) and added a new activist philosophy of "interventionism".
+In 2001, Britain joined the U.S. in the global war on terror.

 Blair forged friendships with several European leaders, including Silvio Berlusconi of Italy, Angela Merkel of Germany and later Nicolas Sarkozy of France.

 Along with enjoying a close relationship with Bill Clinton, Blair formed a strong political alliance with George W. Bush, particularly in the area of foreign policy.
 For his part, Bush lauded Blair and the UK.
 In his post-9/11 speech, for example, he stated that "America has no truer friend than Great Britain".

 The alliance between Bush and Blair seriously damaged Blair's standing in the eyes of Britons angry at American influence; a 2002 poll revealed that a large amount of Britons viewed Blair as a "lapdog" of Bush.
-Blair argued it was in Britain's interest to "protect and strengthen the bond" with the United States regardless of who is in the White House.
+Blair argued it was in Britain's interest to "protect and strengthen the bond" with the United States regardless of who was in the White House.

-However, a perception of one-sided compromising personal and political closeness led to discussion of the term "Poodle-ism" in the UK media, to describe the "Special Relationship" of the UK government and prime minister with the US White House and President.
+However, a perception of one-sided compromising personal and political closeness led to discussion of the term "Poodle-ism" in the UK media, to describe the "Special Relationship" of the UK government and prime minister with the US White House and president.
 A revealing conversation between Bush and Blair, with the former addressing the latter as "Yo [or Yeah], Blair" was recorded when they did not know a microphone was live at the G8 summit in Saint Petersburg in 2006.